All documents

 ID Displays the database cluster ID.

-Warning for Restarting database cluster:
+Warning for restarting database clusters:

-When the database compute resources (CPU/RAM) are adjusted but the database cluster has not yet been restarted to apply the new configuration, the system displays a warning icon.
+When the compute resources (CPU/RAM) are adjusted but the database cluster has not yet been restarted to apply the new configuration, the system displays a warning icon.

 Once the restart is completed and the new configuration is successfully applied, the warning icon will no longer be displayed.